PETsys – Medical PET Imaging Systems, S.A

 Portugal Ventures works alongside entrepreneurs, enabling high-growth Portuguese companies to achieve global status.

 PETsys is exploiting its technological advantage in the area of PET detector modules using SiPMs as photodetectors.
-Our expertise relies in the development of detector modules for PET scanners.
+Our expertise is in the development of detector modules for PET scanners.
 This expertise encompasses advanced readout electronics, photosensors, scintillator materials and the combining of both in high performance readout units.

 The clients of PET detector modules are research institutes, manufacturers of small and medium animal PET equipment, manufacturers of organ specific PET scanners and manufacturers of PET whole body scanners.